 There are two primary factors that determine ad positioning on a SERP.

-But Google Ads isn’t a pay-to-play platform, and you don’t have to devote a huge ad budget to rank well on SERPs.
+But Google Ads isn’t a pay-to-play platform, you don’t have to devote a huge budget to rank well on SERPs.
 Google wants to give its visitors a great experience, meaning they reward quality, relevant ads that are more likely to engage visitors and increase clicks.
 Their second ranking factor is heavily weighted to reward quality advertisements.

-- Quality Score.
 The Quality Score is determined by the overall quality and user relevance of your ad, keywords, and landing page.
 Google also turns a critical eye on the expected click-through-rate (CTR) as a scoring factor.
-The more people who see your ad and click on it, the more Google assumes the ad is relevant and helpful.
+The more people who see your ad and click it, the more Google assumes the ad is relevant and helpful.
 You can also improve your Quality Score by including ad extensions that provide visitors with additional information (like site links, a phone number, a location, etc.) and drive more clicks.

 Here’s what it boils down to: low-bid, high-quality advertisements will rank better than high-bid, low-quality advertisements.
 Along with higher rankings, Google rewards stellar ad quality with lower costs-per-click (CPC).